23f2005397/TDSProject2-Kripal/README.md

-# ⚡ Data Analyst Agent — Your AI-Powered Data Companion
-> Smarter, faster, and more intuitive analysis of your datasets using **Generative AI + Python magic.**
-> Repository: *Insert your GitHub repo link here*

----

 ## 📌 What Is This?
 Meet **Data Analyst Agent 2.0** — an AI-driven assistant that eliminates tedious data crunching.
 Upload your dataset + queries, and instantly get: